We are committed to protecting and respecting your privacy. This policy (together with our Terms of Website Use

 information about your visit, including the full Uniform Resource Locators (URL) clickstream to, through and from the Website (including date and time); things you viewed or searched for; page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), and methods used to browse away from the page and any phone number used to call LBT.

 Information LBT receives from other sources.
-LBT may receive information about you from its group, which means its subsidiaries, its ultimate holding company and its subsidiaries, third parties including, for example, business partners, sub-contractors, market agencies, advertising networks, analytics providers, search information providers and credit reference agencies.
+LBT may receive information about you from its group, which means its subsidiaries, its ultimate holding company and the holding company's subsidiaries, third parties including, for example, business partners, sub-contractors, market agencies, analytics providers, search information providers and credit reference agencies.

 LBT uses the following cookies:

 Strictly necessary cookies.
 These are cookies that are required for the operation of the Website.
-They include, for example, cookies that enable you to log into secure areas of the Website.
+You can block these cookies directly in your browser, but the Website will no longer work properly if you do this.

 USES MADE OF THE INFORMATION